 It’s the country music capital of the world, rich in culture and fun, and it’s only a quick hour and a half away from the Rocket City.
 This week, we’ll highlight how to enjoy Nashville with your family, and host a giveaway you won’t want to miss below!
 Click on the orange titles for each feature’s hours and admission rates.

 First stop: the Nashville Zoo at Grassmere is a must-see for kids of all ages.
 It has the biggest Jungle Gym my boys have ever seen, very thoughtfully laid-out grounds, and a new DinoTrek feature ($3 extra zoo admission).
-But the BIGGEST reason to visit the zoo, especially if you haven’t been in a while, is baby Camilla, born on June 10th.

 This interactive space of the renowned Frist Center art museum is perfect for kids, and boasts 30 hands-on activities in the Martin ArtQuest Gallery, often called the heart & soul of the Center.
 Visitors are invited to sketch, paint, create prints, and learn about artistic elements such as texture, color, pattern, and dimension.
 Kids 18 and under are always FREE!
 The museum cafe has as election of kid-friendly items on the menu, and there is cool kid’s mementos in the gift shop.
 But don’t take my word for it – take a Virtual Tour and see what I mean.